brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 # Acknowledgements

 Thanks to Michael Park and Tomasz Kamiński for their helpful feedback.
 Thanks to Richard Smith for help with the wording.
+Thanks especially to Jason Rice for the implementation.

 ---
 references: